LeadSimple/buildium/docs/AssociationOwnersApi.md

   name: 'name_example', # String | Filters results to only records whose name *contains* the specified value.
   phone: 'phone_example', # String | Filters results to only records whose phone number *contains* the specified value.
   email: 'email_example', # String | Filters results to only records whose email *contains* the specified value.
-  associationids: [37], # Array<Integer> | Filters results to only records that belong to the specified set of association ids.
+  associationids: [37], # Array<Integer> | Filters results to only records that belong to the specified set of association identifiers.
   statuses: ['Active'], # Array<String> | Filters results to only records whose status is equal to the specified value.
+  createddatetimeto: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to only records that were created before this date.
+Must be formatted as `YYYY-MM-DD`.
+  createddatetimefrom: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to only records that were created after this date.
+Must be formatted as `YYYY-MM-DD`.
   orderby: 'orderby_example', # String | `orderby` indicates the field(s) and direction to sort the results in the response.
 See <a href=\"#section/API-Overview/Bulk-Request-Options\">Bulk Request Options</a> for more information.
   offset: 56, # Integer | `offset` indicates the position of the first record to return.
 The `offset` is zero-based and the default is 0.
   limit: 56 # Integer | `limit` indicates the maximum number of results to be returned in the response. `limit` can range between 1 and 1000 and the default is 50.
 }

 begin
-  # Retrieve all association owners
+  # Retrieve all owners
   result = api_instance.get_all_association_owners(opts)
   p result
 rescue Buildium::ApiError => e